Dog Hair Dryers UK: Complete Guide & Best Options for 2026

 What's the difference between a dog dryer and a human dryer?

-Dog dryers prioritise powerful airflow over heat, using room-temperature air to blast moisture away from the coat.
+Dog dryers use powerful airflow over heat, using room-temperature to warm air to blast moisture away from the coat.
 Human dryers rely on high heat to evaporate moisture, which can burn a dog's skin and is less effective for thick undercoats.
+Dog dryers typically run between 1,400-1,800 watts and offer adjustable speeds designed for pet safety.[3][4]

 My dog is terrified of the dryer.
 What should I do?